impleri/media-libraries/readme.txt

-=== Amazon Media Libraries ===
+=== Media Libraries ===
 Contributors: impleri
-Tags: books, videos, music, media, widget, amazon, library Requires at least: 3.0
+Tags: books, videos, music, games, film, movies, reviews, media, widget, amazon, library Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.2

-Allows you to display books, DVDs, CDs, any kind of media found on Amazon that you're reading/watching/whatever.
+Allows you to organise books, videos/DVDs, music/CDs, and video games found on external websites (e.g. Amazon) into library shelves and create user reviews of these products.

 == Description ==

 **WARNING**: This project is still in development and is currently not ready for production use.
 Please install at your own risk.
-The current version intends to be a rudimentary backend framework.
-Do not expect the frontend to work.
+The current version intends to be a rudimentary framework.
+Do not expect everything to work.

-With Amazon Media Libraries, you can manage multiple libraries/shelves of your current media, keeping track of when you've last used them, and how often you have used them.
+With Media Libraries, you can manage multiple library shelves of your current media, keeping track of when you've last used them, and how often you have used them.
+If you wish to use the same item on different shelves (e.g. a book you once read for school/work but also once read separately for fun), this is also possible.
+Users can also provide their own reviews, and library admins can flag reviews as official site reviews to differentiate them from other reviews.

-Amazon Media Libraries is a complete rewrite of the Now Reading series of plugins ([Rob Miller's Now Reading plugin](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Original Now Reading Plugin"), [Ben Gunnink's Now Reading Reloaded plugin](http://wordpress.org/extend/plugins/now-reading-reloaded/ "Now Reading Reloaded Plugin"), and [Zack Ajmal's Now Watching plugin](http://wordpress.org/extend/plugins/now-watching/ "Now Watching Plugin")).
+Media Libraries is a complete rewrite of the Now Reading series of plugins ([Rob Miller's Now Reading plugin](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Original Now Reading Plugin"), [Ben Gunnink's Now Reading Reloaded plugin](http://wordpress.org/extend/plugins/now-reading-reloaded/ "Now Reading Reloaded Plugin"), and [Zack Ajmal's Now Watching plugin](http://wordpress.org/extend/plugins/now-watching/ "Now Watching Plugin")).
 Users with WordPress 2.6 and below should either upgrade or use Rob Miiller's original plugin.
 Users with WordPress 2.6 - 2.9 should use the Now Reading Reloaded plugin.

 **Requirements**: PHP5 with SimpleXML and SOAP libraries.
 In very few cases will these not be met automatically.

 == Installation ==

-1. Upload `amazon-media-libraries` to the `/wp-content/plugins/` directory
+1. Upload media-libraries` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate at least one source provider plugin (Amazon is included) through the 'Plugins' menu in WordPress
-3. Make any changes the to provided template files and store them in your theme directory
+4. Make any changes the to provided template files and store them in your theme directory

 == Frequently Asked Questions ==